aaronabebe/MESO/docs/research_notes.md

 idea: maybe i could use a existing or pre-trained model to label the data for the self supervised task?
 -> depends on the data and the model though

+## 04.12.2022

+working on training with smaller convnexts (atto/femto)

+## 10.12.2022

+retraining good performing older models on colab pro, implemented linear probing

+## 11.01.2023
+training ViT/ConvNext
+trying to get data from Sea.ai fiftyone server, a lot of troubleshooting

+setting up new pc from ben with better gpu

+## 12.01.2023

+retraining MobileNetv3 on new pc, using LARS optimizer getting better results than AdamW also retraining convnext_pico now, also works great with LARS currently running with 500 epoch trainings, convnext kNN is still increasing -> try 1000 epochs next?

+-> try one larger version of mobilenetv3?
+-> try convnextv2_pico?

+## 13.01.2023

+finally got the first sample of sea.ai dataset, 20.000 datapoints will implement new pre-processing and data loading now, then try training with DINO

+i will also try to integrate contrastive loss and SimCLR into the training pipeline next

+for the CIFAR10 models, im still missing linear evaluation on the best ones, and then evaluation on CIFAR10-C prob will do ViT-Tiny, convnext_pico and mobilevitv3_small_100